 3. I’m drawing a blank.

-Ultimately, if civilians from opposing lands do not speak to one another, in terms of issues causing the violence, instead of simply finger pointing through mass media broadcasts, will the war on terror ever end?
-In this way, the war on terror has become just as much about how terrorism itself, is portrayed in the mainstream media.
+Ultimately, if civilians from opposing lands do not speak to one another, in terms of the issues causing the violence, instead of simply finger pointing through mass media broadcasts, will the war on terror ever end?
+In this way, the war on terror has become just as much about how terrorism itself, is portrayed within the mainstream media.

-First, nations involved must follow the fashion of democracy, besetting tyranny and maintaining governments true to the people….
+First, nations involved must follow the fashion of democracy besetting tyranny and maintaining governments true to the people….

-All too often, Americans are simply sitting and waiting for the next tragedy to occur.
-We cannot allow the war on terror to become a never ending chain of violence and memorial, simply known as “the war on terrorism.”
+All too often today, Americans are simply sitting and waiting for the next tragedy to occur.
+We cannot allow this war on terror to become a never ending chain of violence.
+This never ending chain of violence and memorial, simply known as “the war on terrorism,” is unacceptable.
 That outcome, which we are currently experiencing, is unacceptable.

 Then who knows, maybe……… just maybe, one day the war on terror, could come to an end.